How does this medication work? What will it do for me?

 Surgery: If you are scheduled for surgery, inform all doctors involved in your care that you take propranolol.

-Pregnancy: Not enough information exists on the safe use of propranolol by pregnant women.
+Pregnancy: Not enough information exists on the safe use of propranolol by pregnant women; however, studies have shown that propranolol does cross the placenta.
 Propranolol should be used during pregnancy only if the potential benefits justify the potential risks.
+If you become pregnant while taking this medication, contact your doctor immediately.

 Children: There is limited experience in the use of propranolol by children.
 Caution is advised with its use by this age group.